pablojimenezmateo/kindle-wallpaper/README.md

     chmod 755 launch.sh
 ```

-Append the cronjob some minutes before the one in the Kindle:
+Append the cronjob some minutes before the one in the Kindle (this will execute everydat at 6:30 AM):

 ```bash
     crontab -e